CBD and alcohol: Everything to know

 Taking CBD for alcoholism has shown potential in preliminary studies.
 CBD may help reduce cravings and relapse in those with alcoholism, according to the following research.

 This 2019 study found that CBD reduced the overall level of alcohol drinking in animal models of alcohol use disorder.
 CBD reduced alcohol intake, desire for alcohol, relapse, stress and impulsivity.

 This 2015 review of 14 scientific studies (9 on animals and 5 on humans) suggests that CBD oil may help reduce use of cocaine, opioids, stimulants, tobacco, and even cannabis.

 Meanwhile, this 2021 study looked at 120 people who used cannabis and alcohol.
 It found that those taking CBD for 5 days drank on fewer occasions.
 They also drank less alcohol when they did drink.

 The hemp plant contains many more cannabinoids than just CBD and THC.
 Each one has unique properties and offers special benefits.

 THCV is a stimulating cannabinoid that reduces hunger.
 In this way, it is similar to smoking cigarettes, however it is non-addictive.
 Also, THCV does not pose health risks like cigarettes do.
-In fact, this study found that THCV may help reduce nicotine addiction and may be helpful for addictions to other substances.
-Learn more about THCV for addiction or buy THCV.
+In fact, this study found that THCV may help reduce nicotine use and may be helpful for other substances.
+Learn more about studies looking into THCV for addiction or buy THCV.

 In this article we have looked at the effects of mixing CBD and alcohol and CBD for alcoholism.
 The scientific studies to date appear to show that taking alcohol and CBD together should be safe in moderation.
 CBD may help people drink less.
 Other cannabinoids, including THCV, CBC and CBN may also be helpful.
 However, many were animal studies and may not have the same results on humans.
 It would be useful for there to be human trials.
 This way we could better understand the effects and potential benefits.